 Master's students: 414

 Black/African American 10.9%

 In the Master's program, classes may be as large as 30 students and as small as 6-10 students.
 Classes in the Master's Core Curriculum are capped at 30 students.

-SSA has 34 distinguished faculty who were trained in fields such as political science, history, economics, psychology, and sociology, as well as social work and social welfare.
+SSA has 33 distinguished faculty (excluding senior lecturers) who were trained in fields such as political science, history, economics, psychology, and sociology, as well as social work and social welfare.
 Our faculty are the most racially diverse faculty cohort of the University of Chicago campus.

 Assistant Professors: 9

 - California Youth Transitions to Adulthood Study (CalYOUTH)